Click here to go directly to Budapest information below

 Semester ticket: The ticket for all students under the age of 26.
 Travel throughout Vienna for five months.
 75 EUR (Terms and conditiions apply!)

 What documents do I need to carry around in Hungary?

-Hungary joined the Schengen Area in late 2007 and consequently the country has tightened the security at its borders.
-Foreigners in Hungary are by law required to carry with them proper identity document and show it to the local authorities upon request.
+Hungary joined the Schengen Area in late 2007, and consequently the country has tightened its border controls.
+Foreigners in Hungary are by law required to carry a proper identity document at all times, and show it to the local authorities upon request.

 How do I travel the simplest and cheapest way in Budapest?

 While using the Hungarian public transport system you can opt for the following:

 - a 14-day pass (6.300,- HUF),